 You can also heat the fruit in the same way you make a grain mash to extract the sugars and juices from the pulp.
 You will need to strain off excessive pulp before fermentation begins.
 The method used largely depends on the fruit your using and what you have available at the time.

-You must also remember that the sugar content of your fruit wash is very important, to high of a concentration will result in poor fermentation and to low a concentration will result in poor yields of alcohol per volume.
+You must also remember that the sugar content of your fruit mash is very important, to high of a concentration will result in poor fermentation and to low a concentration will result in poor yields of alcohol per volume.
 Try to keep the ratio of available sugar to water to around 0.20 – 0.25 kg/L .
-You can use a hydrometer to measure the specific gravity of your wash which should be around 1.050 for more details on using a hydrometer to measure specific gravities see “How to use a hydrometer” post.
+You can use a hydrometer to measure the specific gravity of your mash which should be around 1.050 for more details on using a hydrometer to measure specific gravities see “How to use a hydrometer” post.
 I’ve listed a few popular grains and fruits that will give you an idea of sugar contents.
-You can adjust the sugar concentration of your wash by either adding water which will lower the concentration or by adding sugar to increase the concentration to the desired level for ideal fermentation. ( See note below about adding sugar to your wash)
+You can adjust the sugar concentration of your mash by either adding water which will lower the concentration or by adding sugar to increase the concentration to the desired level for ideal fermentation. ( See note below about adding sugar to your mash)

 This is an arguments that is well debated among the brewing community.
-Supporters of adding sugar often argue that adding sugar to a wash increases the final alcohol content thus allowing you to achieve a final product within a single distillation.
-With a single distillation assuming you have a good middle cut you are able to achieve a quality product with heaps of flavors from your wash.
+Supporters of adding sugar often argue that adding sugar to a mash increases the final alcohol content thus allowing you to achieve a final product within a single distillation.
+With a single distillation assuming you have a good middle cut you are able to achieve a quality product with heaps of flavors from your mash.

 I would recommend you try both methods and compare the final products of both to see which you prefer.

 For detailed instructions including ingredients, materials needed and a step by step guide to making moonshine brandy, schnapps and many other fruit liquors check out our recipes below.